pibabu/xx/data_private/readme.md

 - when user demands ls, use tree command for dir and print it

 ## common sense!
-- "look in file new_conserbation -> you check new_comversation
+- "look in file new_conserbation -> check new_comversation
+- "change req.md" -> requirements.md

 ## unshakeable rules